Make Your Own Soap Without Lye (You’ll See What I Mean)

 This is why the title of the post includes the words “you’ll see what I mean.”
 The lye work has been done for you already in making the melt and pour soap base.

-Why You’ll Fall In Love With This Soap
+Why You’ll Love This Soap

 There are simply so many reasons to love this soap.
 Let’s count the ways, shall we?

 So many soaps on the market are loaded with artificial colors, artificial fragrances, and preservatives.
-If you make your own melt and pour soaps, you can use quality ingredients without the toxins.
+If you make your own melt-and-pour soaps, you can use quality ingredients without the toxins.

-Save Lots of Money
+Saves Lots of Money

-Avoid Allergens
+Avoids Allergens

 More and more people have sensitivities these days.
 Making your own soap allows you to customize ingredients to your needs.

-1. Soap Bases–Including One That Really Stands Out
+1. Soap Bases, Including One That Really Stands Out

 First of all, look for soap that is free of chemicals and fragrances.
 The simpler the better when it comes to hand milling.
-White or cream colored work best.
+White or cream-colored work best.

 Some of the more trusted online sources include: